 Can I get my views heard at a committee or participate in proceedings?

-While there is no opportunity for members of the public to speak generally at or participate in the proceedings of any committee meeting, the Council has introduced a procedure enabling members of the public to ask questions at meetings of the County Council and at meetings of the Cabinet and Standards Committee.
+While there is no opportunity for members of the public to speak generally at or participate in the proceedings of any committee meeting, the Council has a procedure enabling members of the public to ask questions at meetings of the County Council and the Cabinet.

-Similarly provision exists for members of the public to attend and make brief presentations to the Development Management Committee and Highways and Traffic Orders Committees about certain types of planning applications and traffic orders respectively.
+Similarly provision exists for members of the public to attend and make brief presentations to the Development Management Committee.
+Public Rights of Way and Highways and Traffic Orders Committees about certain types of planning applications and traffic orders respectively or to make a representation to the Council on any matter or to a Scrutiny Committee on any substantive item on the agenda.
 To find out more please see the Public Paragraph in the Constitution or A Guide to Committee Meetings and A Guide to Public Participation at Committee Meetings.

 The County Council welcomes petitions from members of the public, recognising they are another way for people to let their council know of their concerns.